Frequently Asked Questions

 DELIVERY COSTS: UK Mainland

-For all UK and international deliveries, we use DPD, Parcelforce and Royal Mail.
-Please contact us for delivery prices to other countries.
+For all deliveries, we only use Parcelforce and Royal Mail.

 We can either ship flat or in tubes, depending on your request.
-Prints larger than 20x24in are only shipped rolled in tubes.
+Prints larger than 16x20in are only shipped rolled in tubes.

 Very Important!
 Save all of your packaging and the damaged prints.
 Couriers and Royal Mail will ask to see all of this to determine reimbursement.
 We will ask you to take and send us photos of the exact damage.